-1) It is appropriate to use the supply-and demand-model if, in a market,
+- 1) It is appropriate to use the supply-and-demand model if, in a market,

-A) everyone is a price taker with full information about the price and quality of the good.
+- A) everyone is a price taker with full information about the price and quality of the good.

-B) firms sell identical products.
+- B) firms sell identical products.

-C) costs of trading are low.
+- C) costs of trading are low.

-Topic: When to Use the Supply-and-Demand Model
+- D) All of the above.

-Microeconomics Theory and Applications with Calculus 3rd Edition Perloff Test Bank
+Microeconomics Theory and Applications with Calculus 4th Edition Perloff Test Bank

-Full Download: http://testbanklive.com/download/microeconomics-theory-and-applications-with-calculus-3rd-edition-perloff-test-
+Full Download: http://testbanklive.com/download/microeconomics-theory-and-applications-with-calculus-4th-edition-perloff-test-

-2) Consumers and firms are known as price takers only if A) no market exists to determine the equilibrium price.
-B) they can set the market price.
-C) they cannot affect the market price.
-D) excess demand exists.
-Answer: C Topic: When to Use the Supply-and-Demand Model Status: Old 3) Costs that pertain to finding a trading partner and making a trade are called A) transaction costs.
-B) transgression costs.
-C) consumption costs.
-D) transaction taxes.
-Answer: A Topic: When to Use the Supply-and-Demand Model Status: Old 4) It is appropriate to use the supply-and-demand model in which of the following markets?
-A) beer market B) car market C) wheat market D) market for breakfast cereal Answer: C Topic: When to Use the Supply-and-Demand Model
+- 2) Consumers and firms are known as price takers only if

+- A) no market exists to determine the equilibrium price.

+- B) they can set the market price.

+- C) they cannot affect the market price.

+- D) excess demand exists.

+- 3) Costs that pertain to finding a trading partner and making a trade are called

+- A) transaction costs.

+- B) transgression costs.

+- C) consumption costs.

+- D) transaction taxes.

+- 4) It is appropriate to use the supply-and-demand model in which of the following markets?

+- A) beer market

+- B) car market

+- C) wheat market

+- D) market for breakfast cereal

-5) The supply-and-demand model may not be appropriate in markets with large transaction costs.Answer: True.
-If the costs of finding a trading partner are high, no trades may occur, or trades may occur at a variety of prices.Topic: When to Use the Supply-and-Demand ModelStatus: Old
+5) The supply-and-demand model may not be appropriate in markets with large transaction costs.

+Answer: True.
+If the costs of finding a trading partner are high, no trades may occur, or trades may occur at a variety of prices.

 6) Explain why the supply-and-demand model should not be used to analyze the market for jeans.

 Answer: Products in the jeans market are not identical (at least not in the consumers eyes).
 The fact that there is only one manufacturer per brand gives that particular firm (limited) power over the price of its product.
 Thus two conditions for the use of the model are not fulfilled.
-Topic: When to Use the Supply-and-Demand Model Status: Old